YDK-Solutions/ydk/README.md

 ./generate.py --python --core --generate-doc
 ```

 If you have previously generated documentation, using the `--cached-output-dir --output-directory <dir>` option can be used to reduce document generation time.
-Taking python as an example:
+Taking Python as an example:

 ```
 mkdir gen-api/cache